 - an ability to evaluate and contribute to economic debates

 - an ideal preparation for would-be researchers in economics in general and for those wishing to proceed to a PhD in economics

-- the opportunity to mix with other social science researchers from other disciplines (taking associated MRes programmes) – recognising the increasing importance of interdisciplinary research
+- the opportunity to mix with social science researchers from other disciplines (taking associated MRes courses) – recognising the increasing importance of interdisciplinary research

 Fees and funding